phetsims/calculus-grapher/doc/implementation-notes.md

 ⚠️ _Terminology Alert!_ Core Description, introduced in version 1.1, uses different terms for some things.
 The most significant (confusing) differences are:

-* Graph is described as Graph Area.
 * Original Graph is described as Primary Graph Area.
 * Original Curve is described as Primary Curve or f.
-* Triangle curve manipulation mode is Tent shape.

 ## General Considerations